nweaver/nweaver.github.io/index.md

 # Skerry Technologies
-## Putting the Mad in Mad Scientist
+## Putting the Science in Mad Science

 Welcome to Skerry Technologies, my (currently one-man) Research and Development operation focused on small Unmanned Aerial Systems.